bsquidwrd/LiveBot/README.md

 ## List Streams that are being monitored
 * `@Live Bot#5263 monitor list`

-## Check if the Bot sees a Stream as live
+## Check if the Bot sees a Stream as Live
 * `@Live Bot#5263 monitor check https://twitch.tv/bsquidwrd`

 ## Get a link to my Support Server